National parks of the United Kingdom: Origins and growth

 Archaeological evidence from prehistoric Britain shows that the areas now designated as national parks have been occupied by humans since the Stone Age, at least 5,000 years ago and in some cases much earlier.

-Before the 19th century relatively wild, remote areas were often seen simply as uncivilised and dangerous.
-In 1725 Daniel Defoe described the High Peak as "the most desolate, wild and abandoned country in all England".
+Before the 19th century, relatively wild and remote areas were often seen simply as uncivilised and dangerous.
+In 1725, Daniel Defoe described the High Peak as "the most desolate, wild and abandoned country in all England."
 However, by the early 19th century, romantic poets such as Byron, Coleridge and Wordsworth wrote about the inspirational beauty of the "untamed" countryside.
-Wordsworth described the English Lake District as a "sort of national property in which every man has a right and interest who has an eye to perceive and a heart to enjoy" in 1810.
-This early vision, based in the Picturesque movement, took over a century, and much controversy, to take legal form in the UK with the National Parks and Access to the Countryside Act 1949.
+Wordsworth described the Lake District as a "sort of national property in which every man has a right and interest who has an eye to perceive and a heart to enjoy" in 1810.
+This early vision, based in the Picturesque movement, took over a century and much controversy, to take legal form in the UK with the National Parks and Access to the Countryside Act 1949.

 The idea for a form of national parks was first proposed in the United States in the 1860s, where national parks were established to protect wilderness areas such as Yosemite.
-This model has been used in many other countries since, but not in the United Kingdom.
+This model has been used in many other countries since, but not in the UK.

 After thousands of years of human integration into the landscape, Britain lacks any substantial areas of wilderness.
 Furthermore, those areas of natural beauty so cherished by the romantic poets were often only maintained and managed in their existing state by human activity, usually agriculture.